yetianmed/subcortex/README.md

 # Subcortex-GradientBased-Parcellation
 This repository provides files including data and MATLAB code (*.m) relevant to the "Subcortex-GradientBased-Parcellation" project.

-manuscript:
+Manuscript:

 Contact: Ye Tian yetianmed@gmail.com

 The main script is called demo.m, which is a MTALAB code that provides data descriptions and analyses demos.